Nanoparticle Tracking Analysis Concentration Zeta Potential Fluorescence Size Colocalization

 Using the Stokes-Einstein relationship the particle diameter d can be calculated as function of the diffusion coefficient D at a temperature T and a viscosity η of the liquid ( k_B Boltzmann constant),

-In NTA, the particle fluctuation of a single particle is recorded in two dimensions.
+In Nanoparticle Tracking Analysis, the particle fluctuation of a single particle is recorded in two dimensions.
 After combining the Stokes-Einstein relationship and the two-dimensional mean square displacement, the equation for the particle diameter d can be solved with:

 To understand the underlying processes in your sample, zeta potential measurement and fluorescence detection are integrated for comprising particle characterization.
 Subpopulation detection based on multivariate statistics takes resolution of NTA to the next level.